 Garlic contains anthocyanins, water-soluble pigments that turn blue, green, or purple in a fermenting solution.
 While this color transformation tends to occur more often with immature garlic, it can differ among cloves within the same head of garlic.
 The garlic flavor remains unchanged, and it is totally edible without being harmful in any way.
 Fermenting makes the garlic more zesty and tangy but in recipes you won’t notice a difference between fermented and regular garlic.

 - Pint Jar

 - Add water, salt, and culture package or kefir whey.
-Filli with filtered water to within 2'' of top of jar.
+Fill with filtered water to within 2'' of top of jar.

-- Let sit 3-4 days until jar is fizzy and bubbly!!
+- Secure with a lid and let sit 3-4 days until the jar is bubbly and/or cloudy.

 - Store in fridge.

 Fermented garlic is super bubbly.
 This is because garlic is a prebiotic which is food for bacteria.